 Is it safe?
 Yes, Your pictures and emails are not shared with any third parties.

 Are transactions secure?
 Yes, all transactions are encrypted and credit cards are processed by SecurePay and bank transfers by Poli.
-We do not store credit card details.
+They do not store credit card details.

 Got more than one teacher?
 There’s one card that parents can sign per collection.
 So, either write a title like “Thank you Miss Manning, Mr McGoo & Miss McGee” or create a separate collection for each recipient.